Can You Refinance A Home Equity Loan?

 A home is a place to sleep, entertain and generally enjoy life, but it’s also an investment in which you build up equity.
-You can think of home equity as the difference between what you owe on your home and its market value.
-You can turn your equity into cash to accomplish your financial goals by taking out a loan or line of credit based on a portion of your existing equity.
+Think of home equity as the difference between what you owe on your home and its market value.
+To accomplish your financial goals, you can turn your equity into cash by taking out a loan or line of credit based on a portion of your existing equity.

 Reasons To Refinance A Home Equity Loan